ClearSign wins contract for emission-curbing system from Tesoro

-ClearSign Combustion Corp (CLIR.O), a small company whose technology helps refiners cut nitrogen oxide emissions, has signed a deal with Tesoro Corp (TSO.N) to retrofit a Los Angeles refinery heater with a combustion control system.
+Aug 7 ClearSign Combustion Corp, a small company whose technology helps refiners cut nitrogen oxide emissions, has signed a deal with Tesoro Corp to retrofit a Los Angeles refinery heater with a combustion control system.

 The refinery, which supplies 50 percent of the jet fuel used by Los Angeles International Airport, is aiming to halve nitrogen oxide emissions by 2020, a goal set by the local air pollution control agency.